rudecs/openvcloud/docs/Installation/0-Controllers.md

 71. Select **Done Setting Up The Partition**
 72. Select **Finish Up Partitioning And Write The Changes To Disk**
 73. Select **Yes to Write The Changes To Disk**

-[installing… will take some time]
+74. Wait while the actual installation takes place

-74. When asked how to manage updates on this system select **No Automatic Updates**
+75. When asked how to manage updates on this system select **No Automatic Updates**
 76. When asked which software to install: select **OpenSSH Server (keep standard system utilities selected)** with the **Space** bar and press **Enter** to confirm
 77. On the **Installation Complete** dialog: disconnect the USB Drive and select **Continue to reboot the system**